Consulate General of the United States, Wuhan

-The Consulate General of the United States in Wuhan is one of the seven American diplomatic and consular posts in the People's Republic of China.
+The Consulate General of the United States in Wuhan is one of the five American diplomatic and consular posts in mainland of the People's Republic of China.

-First established in 1861, the U.S. Consulate General in Wuhan reopened in 2008 at its present location at 568 Jianshe Avenue in New World International Trade Tower I. It is the smallest consulate of the United States in China, providing emergency services to U.S. citizens in the region and promoting economic and cultural exchanges.
+First established in 1861, the U.S. Consulate General in Wuhan reopened in 2008 at 568 Jianshe Avenue in New World International Trade Tower I. It is the smallest consulate of the United States in China, providing emergency services to U.S. citizens in the region and promoting economic and cultural exchanges.
 On June 8, 2012, Gary Locke, then-U.S. ambassador to China, announced that the Consulate-General in Wuhan would be expanded to include full consular and visa services.

 History of the consulate

 Beginning

 The first American Consulate in Wuhan was opened in April 1861, one month after Hankow became one of China's treaty ports.

 The old consulate built in 1905 was previously JK Panoff's Residence, located on the corner of the Bund with Station Road in the Hankow Russian Concession.
 It is a red baroque-style keep in brick and concrete structure.
 The consulate closed in 1949, after the end of Chinese Civil War.
 Now, the building has been transformed into the Wuhan Career Fair Building.